by Libbylawrence

 “Can’t take you anywhere,” muttered Cyborg.

-Lilith turned to her companion and said, “Azrael, I feel this place was designed by Thia and the other Titans as Hippolyta said.
+Lilith turned to her companion and said, “Azrael, I feel this place really was designed by Thia and the other Titans just as Hippolyta said.
 This is a real chance to experience my heritage.”

 Azrael held her tightly.
 “Something about this world calls to me as well.
 Have I been here before?”

 The shrouded figure called the Master appeared in a thunderous crash of lightning.
-“Indeed, my pawn, you have!” he said.
+“Indeed, my winged pawn, you have!” he said.
 “You were among the early Seeds rescued and brought here by the Titans before their fall.
-They gave you your wings and empathic gifts before placing you and the other altered infants in suspended animation.
-You would have remained as such, had I not spanned time and space to locate you.
-I implanted within you your tracking abilities and sent you to find the one I sought.
+They gave you your wings and empathic gifts before placing you in suspended animation.
+And you would have remained asleep had I not found you myself.
+Then I implanted within you your tracking abilities and sent you off through time and space in a star-faring chariot to find the one I sought.
 You did so — at last!”

 Lilith’s eyes widened in understanding.
 “Because he did not send you to find me,” she said, “although we were drawn together as you said.
 He wanted you to locate–”

-“I wanted you to locate the baby Diana!” said the man as he cast aside his cloak to reveal a tunic and armor of Olympian design.
-“You did that indirectly, as I saw all that you witnessed through my control of you, my loyal and unknowing hound.”
+“I wanted you to locate the infant Diana!” said the man as he cast aside his cloak to reveal a tunic and armor of Olympian design.
+“You did that indirectly, as I saw all that you witnessed through my control of you, my loyal if unknowing bloodhound.”

-“Your mistaken in this case,” said Hippolyta.
+“You’re mistaken in this case,” said Hippolyta.
 “Diana is not one of the abandoned children in need of rescue.
-She is not a Seed for you to use.”
+She is not a Titan Seed for you to use.”

 Laughing, he said, “Indeed, she is not, Grandmother.
 She will be much more someday.
 She will be my mother.”